habanoz/tech-feed/_posts/2023-11-01-jupyter-notebook-venv.md

   - jupyter
 ---

-As of 2023 November, jupyter notebooks still does not support working with virtuan environments.
+As of 2023 November, jupyterlab still does not support working with virtual environments.
 Using global environment causes all sort of troubles.
-It is possible to add custom kernels to jupyter notebooks but it is a little bit involved.
+It is possible to add custom kernels to jupyterlab but it is a little bit involved.

 Finally, i decided to create bash aliases to simplify the process.
-Adding following code to `.bashrc` file allows us to create a specific environment to work with jupyter lab.
+Adding following code to `.bashrc` file allows to create a specific environment to work with jupyter lab.

-The idea is to create a virtual disposable virtual environment.
-Work on it.
-Eventually remove it.
+The idea is to create a virtual environment, work on it and eventually remove it.
+In this flow, if notebook file should is necessary, it needs needs to backed up.
+This script can be customized to create different flows.

+## Scripts

 ```bash